paul-c-hartman/paul-c-hartman.github.io/_posts/2024-12-08-bamboo-craft.markdown

 <br />

 # problems?
-if you have any problems, first wait a couple minutes and try again; i'm not the best at server maintenance so i may have just accidentally turned off the server or some other nincompoopery.

-if that doesn't work then please contact me. you should have my number if nothing else and my email is listed at the bottom of this page. i do check that address a few times a month so i might even see it if you email me.
+if you have any problems,  please contact me. you should have my number if nothing else and my email is listed at the bottom of this page. i do check that address a few times a month so i might even see it if you email me. (that's a joke :)